-The pinna simulation is realized in the type 3.4 artificial ear by terminating the drum reference plane of the type 2 artificial ear with an ear canal extension and a simplified pinna (see Figure 8).
-The pinna shall be made from an elastomer with a Shore-A hardness of 25 ± 2 at 20° C $\pm 2^{\circ}$ C.
+The pinna simulation is realized in the Type 3.4 artificial ear by terminating the drum reference plane of the Type 2 artificial ear with an ear canal extension and a simplified pinna (see Figure 8).
+The pinna shall be made by an elastomer with a Shore-A hardness of 25 ± 2 at $20^{\circ} \text{ C} \pm 2^{\circ} \text{ C}$.

-It is recommended that the type 3.4 artificial ear be used as an alternative to the type 3.3 for measurements on all types of devices except supra-concha headsets, supra-aural headsets and forward facing intra-concha headsets (acoustic outlets that do not face the ear canal).
-The type 3.4 artificial ear is intended to reproduce the typical handset leakage occurring in real use for pressure forces in the range of 1 N and 13 N.
+It is recommended that the Type 3.4 artificial ear be used as an alternative to the Type 3.3 for measurements on all types of devices except supra-concha headsets, supra-aural headsets and forward facing intra-concha headsets (acoustic outlets that do not face the ear canal).
+The Type 3.4 artificial ear is intended to reproduce the typical handset leakage occurring in real use for pressure forces in the range between 1 N and 13 N.

-The sound pressure measured by the type 3.4 artificial ear is referred to the ear-drum reference point (DRP).
-The correction function given in Tables 2-a (1/3 octave band measurements) and 2-b (1/12 octave bands and sine measurements) shall be used for converting data to the ear reference point (ERP) when it is required to calculate loudness ratings or check results against specifications based on measurements referred to the ERP.
+The sound pressure measured by the Type 3.4 artificial ear is referred to the ear-drum reference point (DRP).
+The correction function given in Tables 2a (1/3 octave band measurements) and 2b (1/12 octave bands and sine measurements) shall be used for converting data to the ear reference point (ERP) when it is required to calculate loudness ratings or check results against specifications based on measurements at the ERP.

-NOTE - For receive loudness rating calculations according to [ITU-T P.79], the real ear loss correction L_E should be set to zero.
+NOTE - For receive loudness rating calculations according to [ITU-T P.79], the real ear loss correction L_E shall be set to zero.